lifo101/typeahead-bundle/README.md

     * `delay` Delay in milliseconds before firing AJAX *(default: 250)*
     * `loadingIconUrl` Image icon to display during AJAX request.
     *  `multiple` If true the widget will allow multiple entities to be selected.
 One at a time.
 This special mode creates an unordered list below the typeahead widget to display the selected entities.
+    * `callback` Callback function (or string) that is called when an item is selected.
+Prototype: `function(text, data)` where `text` is the label of the selected item and `data` is the JSON object returned by the server.

 ###AJAX Response###
 The controller should return a `JSON` array in the following format.
 Note: `id` and `value` properties are required and you may include any other properties that can potentially be used within the template.